Antonianonia/my-prose-app/README.md

 # Overview

-This application turns snetences into prose text.
+This application turns sentences into prose text.